About Private Service Connect backends

 - Private Service Connect NEGs cannot be mixed with other NEG types in the same backend service.
 However, self-hosted applications and managed services can both be backends of the same load balancer as long as they are part of separate backend services.

-- Backend services with Private Service Connect NEGs do not support health checks.
+- Backend services with Private Service Connect NEGs don't support health checks.
 Health check resources are not configured with backend services used for Private Service Connect.

-Private Service Connect backends that use global external Application Load Balancers have additional specifications:
+Private Service Connect backends that are used in global backend services have additional specifications:

 - Multiple Private Service Connect NEGs can be in the same backend service as long as they are from different regions.
 You can't add multiple Private Service Connect NEGs from the same region to the same backend service.